 You will go through different stages and focus on different goals, which may require you to change up your activities.
 Also, remember that what may be an effective way of training for one person’s goals may not work for you, so it’s all about finding what fits for you!

 Consider what your top priorities are.
-Obviously, we’ve been talking about fat loss as the primary goal in this post, but maybe what’s more important for you right now is to get consistent with exercise and make it a part of your regular lifestyle. (and losing some fat would be an added bonus).
+Obviously, we’ve been talking about fat loss as the primary goal in this post.
+Maybe what’s more important for you right now is to get consistent with exercise and make it a part of your regular lifestyle. (and losing some fat would be an added bonus).

-Lower intensity cardio activities may not be the most effective for optimal fat loss…but if you really enjoy them and you’re more likely to do that on a consistent basis, then by all means, do it!
+Lower intensity cardio activities may not be the most effective for optimal fat loss.
+BUT, if you really enjoy them and you’re more likely to do that on a consistent basis then go for it!

 Remember, no matter what your goal is…the most effective program is the one that you can actually do!